daniel-klesc/power-query-excel-beginner/Full stack Reporting in Excel/Main.md

 Generate all necesarry Power Query code as copy & paste.

 If you are able to create Power Pivot data model do it.

+##### Description of Showcase
+- show data model
+- show possible power pivot and its possibility to show data
+- mention how easy is to slice and dice fact table by dimension tables